 What is the meningococcal vaccine?

 The meningococcal vaccine provides protection against the common types of bacterial meningitis.
-These vaccines are divided into two categories: the meningococcal conjugate vaccines or MCV4 for short (brand names include Menveo® and Menactra®) and meningococcal polysaccharide vaccine or MPSV4 for short (brand name: Menomune®).
-There is also Serogroup B meningococcal vaccines (brand names: Bexsero® and Trumenba®).
+These vaccines are divided into three categories: the meningococcal conjugate vaccines or MCV4 for short (brand names include Menveo® and Menactra®), the meningococcal polysaccharide vaccine or MPSV4 for short (brand name: Menomune®), and the MenB/serogroup B meningococcal vaccines (brand names: Bexsero® and Trumenba®).

 I just got the meningococcal vaccine.
 How long should I wait until I get pregnant?

 Since the meningococcal vaccine is noninfectious, there is no recommended waiting period before attempting to get pregnant.

 I didn’t know I was pregnant when I got the meningococcal vaccine; is there a risk to my baby?